syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 presentationDocument.ChartToImageConverter = New ChartToImageConverter ()

-'Converts the PowerPoint presentation into PDF document
+'Converts the PowerPoint Presentation into PDF document

 Dim PDFdocument As PdfDocument = PresentationToPdfConverter.Convert(presentationDocument)